unaidelao/Java-Exercises/README.md

 # Java-Exercises
+In this repo you'll find:
-Various Java Exercises from Think Java v.6 and others
+* Solved exercises from Think Java v.6 manual
+* Other Java programs as examples